Beyond the Valley of the Dolls: Music and soundtrack

 "Incense and Peppermints", some incidental music, and the Strawberry Alarm Clock's Hammond organ instrumental "Toy Boy" are missing from all soundtrack releases.

 Release

 The film had its world premiere at the Pantages Theatre in Hollywood on June 17, 1970.
-Jacqueline Susann, author of the unconnected novel Valley of the Dolls, sought an injunction against its release but failed.
+Jacqueline Susann, the author of the unconnected novel Valley of the Dolls, sought an injunction against its release but failed.

 Initially the film was given an X rating by the MPAA; in 1990, it was reclassified as NC-17.
 Meyer's response to the original X rating was to attempt to re-edit the film to insert more nudity and sex, but Fox wanted to get the movie released quickly and would not give him the time.